bcrowell/karl/README.md

 Test Runge-Kutta in a case where we make a transition from KS to Sch chart.

-Test outside the equatorial plane.

-Test era and rot90 transitions, coded but not yet tested.
+Test era transitions, coded but not yet tested.

 ## Bugs/to do